Dublin–Rosslare railway line: Signalling

 In April 2008, the signalling on this route was upgraded to the mini-CTC system, controlled from a signalling control centre at Greystones Station.
 Apart from the Limerick Junction station area on the Dublin-Cork route, which was itself upgraded to CTC in 2011, it had been the last of the routes radiating from Dublin to use Electric Train Staff (ETS) and semaphore signalling, which was still in place south of Wicklow up until April 2008.

 Many of its signal cabins were situated on the corner of a footbridge.
 Examples include Wicklow, Rathdrum, Arklow and Gorey.
 At present these cabins remain in situ.

-Main connections

-This line connects at Dublin Connolly with the Enterprise service onwards to Belfast Lanyon Place as well as the Sligo Line, for all stations to Sligo MacDiarmada.

-DART trains connect with the line at all stations between Greystones and Dublin Connolly.

-There are also connections at Rosslare Europort by Stena Line to Fishguard Harbour to the West Wales Line for destinations such as Carmarthen, Swansea and Cardiff Central, where you can continue your journey to Reading and London Paddington.
-Irish Ferries also operate ferries to Pembroke Dock.
+Controversies

+Terminating of Direct Rail Services (2024)

+In early 2024, the National Transport Authority (NTA) proposed terminating direct rail services between Rosslare Europort and Dublin, suggesting that passengers transfer to DART services at Greystones or Wicklow.
+This proposal aimed to enhance service frequency and operational efficiency.

+However, it faced criticism from various stakeholders.
+Fianna Fáil Senator Malcolm Byrne labelled the proposal as "short-sighted," expressing concerns about potential inconveniences for commuters and a decline in public transport attractiveness.
+Local councillors and rail users echoed these sentiments, fearing that mandatory transfers would deter passengers, particularly the elderly and those with mobility challenges.

+As of December 2024, the NTA has not implemented the proposed changes, and direct services between Rosslare and Dublin continue to operate.